daemontus/computation-process/README.md

    (like a cancellable/suspendable iterator).
  - A `Computation` and `Generator` are the default implementations of these interfaces.
-   They delegate the actual computation to `ComputationStep` and `GeneratorStep` while taking care of the remaining "boilerplate".
+   They delegate the actual computation to `ComputationStep` and `GeneratorStep` while taking care of the remaining "boilerplate."